American St. Leger Stakes

 The American St. Leger Stakes is a discontinued Grade 3 flat horse race in the United States for thoroughbreds three-year-old and older.
 It was run over a distance of 1+11/16 mi.
-Held annually in mid August, it was held on the same racecard as the Arlington Million, Beverly D. Stakes and Secretariat Stakes and on the same turf course at Arlington Park, Arlington Heights, Illinois.
+Held annually in mid August, it was part of the same racecard as the Arlington Million, Beverly D. Stakes and Secretariat Stakes and on the same turf course at Arlington Park, Arlington Heights, Illinois.

 The race was upgraded to Grade 3 status in 2015.
 It was dropped from Arlington Park's calendar in 2018.